Ricoh brand leader: RICOH GR1

 Review

-External view is taken from the technical bulletin in the reference link.
+• The external view and lens construction diagram are taken from the technical report in the reference link.

 1.Overview